cloud-gov/deploy-autoscaler/README.md

 ##  6. Enable the broker for an organization

-There are two ways of enabling service access: via the pipeline and manually
+There are two ways of enabling service access: via the pipeline and manually:

 ### Enable via the pipeline (Preferred)